Jira automation triggers

 Pull request created

 The rule executes when a pull request is created.
 You can use conditions to refine the pull requests you are monitoring with this trigger.
-For example, when a pull request is created that includes an issue key, transition that issue to In review.
+For example, when a pull request is created that includes a work item key, transition that work item to In review.

 Pull request declined